steven-aj/steven-aj.github.io/src/lib/markdown/posts/reverting-back-to-gnome-from-a-kde-installation.md

 gsettings reset-recursively org.gnome.desktop.interface
 ```

+### Cleaning Up

+Below is a list of known directories created by KDE Plasma during installation.

+> [!CAUTION]
+> Be sure to run `rpm -qf <path>` to see if anything is being used.
+You may also want to run `dnf repoquery --whatrequires <package>` to cross-reference dependencies.

+#### `/usr/share/icons`
+- breeze
+- breeze-dark
+- oxygen
+- locolor
+- Bluecurve

+#### `/usr/share/`
+- kde4
+- kf5
+- plasma
+- kservices6
+- kpackage
+- krunner
+- kxmlgui5/
+- kscreen
+- kwin
+- kio
+- kf6
+- kfontinst
+- kconf_update
+- kde-filesystem
+- kf6
+- kstyle
+- kglobalaccel
+- kcm_networkmanagement
+- kcm_recentFiles
+- qlogging-categories5
+- qt5
+- qt6
+- qt5-filesystem

-## Set Gnome as Default Desktop Environment (Optional)
+### Manually Set Gnome as the Default Desktop Environment (Optional)

-Check for the necessary desktop configuration...
+Verify that you have the necessary desktop configuration...
 ```bash
 cat /usr/share/xsessions/desktop
 ```

-If it doesn't exist, create it...
+... if not, create it:
 ```bash
 sudo nano /etc/sysconfig/desktop/
 ```